eduardopenedo/google_classroom_downloader/README.md

 ## Install

+* Clone or download the zip of the project

 * Python
     * This project use [Python 3+](https://www.python.org/downloads/), go check out if you don't have it locally installed.